The OYAS (Ohio Youth Assessment System) is used to evaluate a

-.
-Once the youth’s assessment (OYAS) is complete, an Individual Service Plan (ISP) is developed with the youth.
+family of the youth's possible length of stay.
+An Individual Service Plan (ISP) is developed with the youth

 NCORC uses a cognitive behavioral approach utilizing a level system that is based on the Thinking Errors approach.